SAP-samples/cloud-extension-s4hana-business-process/mission/Prepare-Cloud-Platform/Booster.md

 5. On the next screen you can set up your Subaccount:

+ - In the section Entitlements look for *Cloud Foundry Runtime* Service and increase the required quota to 3
  - Enter Subaccount name - eg: "Simplelogic"
  - You can edit the smaller org name, space name (optional)
 6. Click on *Next* to finish